freia-lab/e3-cm/doc/readme.txt

 TestEssProtoFreia_20190627 - KG, I'm not sure if there are any changes since the last archive but just in case saved
 			     the last version that has been succesfully tested 2K operation.
 Works with HNOSS version 20190627.
+TestEssProtoFreia_20190905 - KG, Changed the PID parameters for CV01 controller in 2K mode (Gain: 2->15,I: 2->3s)
+TestEssProtoFreia_20190918 - KG, Added instance of heater EH921 and the corresponding temperature sensor TT609.
+TestEssProtoFreia_20191003 - KG, Added support for the automatic warm-up (changes only in grafcet).
+Works only with Cryostat_2019_10_03
+			     or later.
+Not testet fully yet.